sam0x17/chiron/README.md

 external dependency for Chiron is Up which is written in Go and similarly available via a cross-platform binary distribution.

-Chiron is intended to either be paired with a separate API server to facilitate dynamic behavior, or used to create fully static websites.
+Chiron is intended to be paired with a separate API server to facilitate dynamic behavior, or to be used to create fully static websites.

 The `chiron` binary allows for the creation (and updating) of projects, and provides a super-fast local development server based on [kemal](https://kemalcr.com/).
 All Chiron